carbonfact/lea/README.md

 Some of these features already exist at Carbonfact.
 We just don't feel they're polished enough for public consumption.
 Feel free to reach out if you want to know more and/or contribute 😊

-There are [some issues](https://github.com/carbonfact/lea/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22good+first+issue%22) labelled as `good first issue` that are offered as suggestions.
+We have suggested [some issues](https://github.com/carbonfact/lea/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22good+first+issue%22) as good places to get started.

 ## License